mltConsEcol/TU_LandscapeAnalysis_Documents/Schedule_Detailed.md

 	* [Montgomery, R. A., et al. 2014.
 Where wolves kill moose: the influence of prey life history dynamics on the landscape ecology of predation. *PLoS ONE* 9:e91414.] (http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0091414)
 * Agenda:
 	* Discuss Reading Material
+	* Work on Assignment 3
-	* Tutorial to R
+		* Getting Data into R
 		* Nearest Neighbor and Ripley's K analyses in QGIS and R

 ### Week 4: Other Techniques for Complete Sample Data